mrihtar/SRTM1-Global/README.md

 Writing N046E015_AVE_EXT.pickle
 ```

-The resulting `N046E015_AVE_EXT.pickle` is of size 3601 x 3601 and ready to
+The resulting `N046E015_AVE_EXT.pickle` is of size 3601 x 3601 and is ready to
 be used for GPX elevation update.

 ### GPX elevation update